wayneblacklock/openam-yubikey/README.md

 OpenAM Yubikey Authentication module

+(With much thanks to https://github.com/ronalders)

-Authentication module for use with ForgeRock OpenAM (http://forgerock.com/).
+Authentication module for use with ForgeRock OpenAM (http://forgerock.com/)

+Currently being updated to work with OpenAM 13.5

 The module validated Yubikey OTP agains Yubico YubiCloud validation platform
 See: http://www.yubico.com for more details